jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 * Cloud tools: AWS CloudWatch, Dynatrace.
 * Gives one place to see all logs and debug easily.

-➡️ Analogy: Like having all CCTV cameras feed into one big screen.
+**Analogy: Like having all CCTV cameras feed into one big screen.**
 ---

 ### Monitoring & Tracing